hasankurban/Structural-Analysis-NanoParticles/NearestNeighborContacts/README.md

 ## Notes:

 The program reads all the .txt files and calculates nearest neighbor contacts for each element.
-Our program currently supports .txt files.
+Our program currently supports only .txt files.